religiosa1/en_ru_le_bot/README.md

   Our goal isn't to ban everyone or spam with warnings and threats, but to stimulate the language exchange.

   Without an argument displays the current cooldown value, with a value sets it.

+- /captcha Toggle captcha check for newcomers on/off

+  When enabled, new members must solve an arithmetic question to prove they're not bots.
+Users who fail to answer within the time limit or fail 7 attempts are banned.

+- /captcha_time [duration] - Set or view time in which members must pass captcha

+  Without arguments displays the current captcha verification time limit.
+With duration argument sets the time limit for new members to solve the captcha question (default: 20 minutes).

+- /trust @username - Remove captcha check for a specific user

+  Immediately removes captcha verification requirement for the specified user, marking them as trusted.
+Useful for legitimate users who may have trouble with the captcha system.

+- /captcha_bots Toggle bots allowed on/off

+  When disabled, all bots attempting to join the chat are automatically banned.
+  When enabled, bots are allowed to join without captcha verification.

 ### Hidden admin commands